gabrielhomsi/SpaceVim/docs/index.md

 ```sh
 curl -sLf https://spacevim.org/install.sh | bash
 ```
-with this command, SpaceVim will be installed. all the plugins will be install **automatically** when first time run vim/nvim. for more info about the install script, please check:
+with this command, SpaceVim will be installed.
+All plugins will be installed **automatically** the first time you run vim/nvim. for more info about the install script, please check:

 ```sh